-The PJ has \$54,255 in HOME admin available for its use.
-This is good timing as we anticipate needing additional HOME admin funding for the purchase of project software to assist us in managing projects more efficiently.
+The PJ has \$42,271 in HOME admin available for its use.
+The City is considering utilizing additional HOME admin funding for the purchase of project software to assist us in managing projects more efficiently.

 Community Development Block Grant Program (CDBG) Reference 24 CFR 91.220(l)(1)